 Following the typical weather patterns for much of Southeast Asia, the best time to visit Angkor Wat in Cambodia is during the dry season from late November to early April.

-December and January are the driest months, but they are also the busiest as hordes of visitors and tour buses flock to see the monuments.
+December and January are the best-weather months, but they are also the busiest as hordes of visitors and tour buses flock to see the monuments.
+Peak season runs roughly from December to the end of February.

 Monsoon rains move in around late May or June and persist until the end of October.
 October is typically the wettest month, while January receives the most sunshine.